will234/paypalnativecheckout-docs/ios.md

 ### Direct Download

-If you would simply like to get started with the PayPal Native Checkout SDK immediately, and do not utilize any package managers above, you can simply download our built `.Framework` file from out [GitHub](https://www.google.com) repository.
+If you would simply like to get started with the PayPal Native Checkout SDK immediately, and do not utilize any package managers above, you can simply download our built `.Framework` file from out [GitHub Here](https://github.com/paypal/paypalcheckout-ios/raw/master/NativeCheckout.framework.zip) repository.

 #